Riya10031/Threat-Protection-with-XDR/Labguide/lab2_logic_app.md

     ![Picture 1](./media/Lab02-task1-contenthub.png)

-1. After receiving the notification of a successful installation, return to the **Data Connector** page under *Configuration* and click on the refresh button to ensure that the changes take effect.
+1. After receiving the notification of a successful installation, return to the **Data connectors** page under *Configuration* and click on the refresh button to ensure that the changes take effect.

 1. You should observe two options: **Security Events Via Legacy Agent** and **Windows Security Event Via AMA**.